 Are derma rollers safe to use?

 Generally using a derma roller is considered to be safe with no major harmful effects reported in studies.
 However, its safety depends on whether you are following the right technique.
-Also, if you have eczema, psoriasis, or history of blood clotting, do not use a derma roller on yourself.
+Also, if you have eczema, psoriasis, or a history of blood clotting, do not use a derma roller on yourself.

 Do derma rollers hurt?